RAF Henlow: Former units

 The following units were here at some point:

-The Signals Museum
+Signals Museum

 The Signals Museum, focused on the development of electronic communications by the RAF since the First World War, was established in 1999.
+The museum closed permanently on 8 June 2024.

+Future

+On 6 September 2016, the Ministry of Defence (MOD) announced the planned closure of RAF Henlow, with a disposal date of 2020.
+By 2019, a staged drawdown and closure was expected to take place between 2020 and 2023.
+In January 2024, the MOD indicated that the closure and disposal would take place from 2026.